 Complete the following steps:

-- Use your browser to open the NGINX IP address or the DNS name that redirects you to the Amazon Cognito login page.
+- Use your browser to open the NGINX IP address or the DNS name that redirects you to the Cognito login page.

 - Enter your username and temporary password to log in to OpenSearch Dashboards.